Train Fitness has rebranded to Motra. Learn More

 Safety Notes

-• Stop if you feel sharp pain in the lower back
+• Avoid if you have acute lower back pain

 Spotting